fbattini/Building-Energy-Modeling-Configurator/README.md

 ## Current limitations
 For now, this version of the configurator has the following limitations:
-- There is a limited number of energy efficiency measures implemented and it is still not possible to easily add new ones
+- There is a limited number of implemented energy efficiency measures and it is not yet possible to easily add new ones
-- It is not possible to choose which objectives to include in the optmization process
+- It is not possible to choose which objectives to include in the optimization process
 - It is not possible to use optimization algorithms or run simulations in parallel

 ## Contact